SiddhantShatapathy/Portfolio/README.md

 ## 🎓 Positions of Responsibility
-- Placement Coordinator | IIT Palakkad (Current)

-Coordinating placements for M.Tech in Data Science.
+- Placement Coordinator | IIT Palakkad (Current) Coordinating placements for M.Tech in Data Science
-MLG Coordinator | IIT Palakkad (Current)

-- Coordinating the Machine Learning Group at IIT Palakkad.
+- MLG Coordinator | IIT Palakkad (Current) Coordinating the Machine Learning Group at IIT Palakkad

-Teaching Assistant | IIT Palakkad (Aug 2023 – Dec 2023)
+- Teaching Assistant | IIT Palakkad (Aug 2023 – Dec 2023)

-- Assisting in teaching machine learning courses.
+  Assisted in teaching machine learning course

-Lead Teaching Assistant | IIT Palakkad (Feb 2023 – May 2023)
+- Lead Teaching Assistant | IIT Palakkad (Feb 2023 – May 2023)

-Leading the Introduction to Programming course.
+  Leading the Introduction to Programming course

 ## 🌐 Connect with Me
 Phone: +91 7855969369
 Email: siddhant10.ss@gmail.com
 LinkedIn: Siddhant Shatapathy LinkedIn

 Thank you for exploring my Data Science journey.
 I am eager to contribute my skills and knowledge to a challenging role.
 Looking forward to connecting with you!